v4resk/AnonScript/README.md

 # Features

--h, --help      show this help message and exit
--t, --tor       start transparent proxy through tor -c, --clearnet  reset iptables and return to clearnet navigation -m, --mac  change mac address on all interfaces
+1. Start a transparent proxy through tor
+2. Reset iptables and return to clearnet navigation
+3. Change mac address on all interfaces
--l, --logs  remove some logs and bash history
+5. Remove some logs and bash history / And change hostname

 ## Install